onetonfoot/Bonsai.jl/README.md

 ## Getting started

-Create a instance of the app, add a route then starting the server
+Create an instance of the app, add a route and then start the server

 ```julia
 app = App()